JaylanLiu/jupyter-web-report/README.md

 jwr, short for jupyter_web_report, is a command line interface tool for using jupyter`s ipynb file as a reusable template to generate analysis report with new data source.

 It provides properties such as:
-- passing command line parameters,
+- passing command line parameters to notebook,
 - executing notebooks,
 - jupyter cell level output controlling.